benlowry/chromeos-dev-setup/README.md

-# Chrome OS for web dev
+# Web development on Chrome OS

 This setup script for installing Ubuntu core on Crouton for web dev using an x86 Chrome OS device.
 It is compatible with C9.io so dev environments can be created locally on x86 devices or remotely for ARM and resource constrained devices.